cpldcpu/MisguidedAttention/README.md

 Thanks to /u/Avo-ka for this one!

-*"Which is heavier, 1 kilogram of feathers or 1 pound of steel?`"*
+*"Which is heavier, 1 kilogram of feathers or 1 pound of steel?"*

 The large LLMs seem to be able to solve this, but many smaller ones don't get the difference.